What-Is-A-Username/table-viewer/README.md

 This is a Linux-based tool developed with C which displays to the user information about active files, file descriptors and processes on the machine.

 The tool only considers processes owned by the user.
-This is determined by comparing the ownership of the corresponding `/proc/<pid>/` folder
+This is determined by comparing the ownership of the corresponding `/proc/<pid>/` folder to the real user ID of the caller ([getuid()](https://man7.org/linux/man-pages/man2/getuid.2.html))

 - [Installation](#--installation)
 - [Quickstart](#--Quickstart)